TheDevMinerTV/Checkpoint-Generator/README.md

 # Checkpoint-Generator for Tellurium network

+:warning: THIS TOOL DOESN'T GENERATE THE 1st BLOCK BECAUSE OF LIMITATIONS OF THE TURTLECOIN RPC NODEJS API :warning:

 This NodeJS utility generates the current checkpoints.csv file from a daemon and saves it to disk.

 ## Requirements